JocelynTuohy/job_app_todolist/readme.md

 Welcome to my to-do list demo!

 This project was created by me, Jocelyn Tuohy, on 12/1/2017 using Django 1.11.2.
 I used Python 2.7.12, but kept Python 3's requirements in mind so the code should mostly be forward-compatible.
 I did my work in Visual Studio Code.
+I used Django's default SQLite database for all user and to-do item data.
+Passwords are encrypted with bcrypt.

 I recommend you have Python 2.7, pip, and virtualenv installed to have the easiest time running this.
 Styling was kept to a minimum as the purpose of this was to demonstrate my Python abilities.

 In order to install the correct dependencies using pip: